"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms

-However, the vast majority argued for returning to desktop-based video conferencing tools.
-Of the 15 participants who completed the survey after the last session, 13 preferred to go back to Zoom or StarLeaf.
-For most of the attendees, the \say{regular reports and presentations do not benefit from VR}{05} nor from the spatial component of Gather Town.
-Although fun, VEs were perceived as \say{not very helpful for serious work}{11}.
-P05 criticized the attempt \says{to replicate the reality without adding specific value that comes from the medium.} On the contrary, for VR, the preparations and technical issues were disproportionately time-consuming, caused motion sickness for some attendees, secondary tasks were unavailable, and it was repeatedly described as inconvenient.
+On the contrary, for VR, the preparations and technical issues were disproportionately time-consuming, caused motion sickness for some attendees, secondary tasks were unavailable, and it was repeatedly described as inconvenient.
 For P19, the experience \says{was like speaking on an old phone with multiple participants at the same time, wearing a rock tied to my head, and watching some meaningless cartoon simultaneously}.
-On the other hand, in video calls, it is possible to see the faces of \say{people and it works best.
+On the other hand, in video calls, it is possible to see the faces of \say{people, and it works best.
 No preparations.
 No nausea or headache}{02}.
 It was described as \say{most convenient}{09} and \say{more productive}{13} with easy \say{access for external visitors}{11}.
 As many others, P12 \says{learned that seeing the faces of others is so important.}